nbovee/bot-ready-resume/README.md

 If there is no content you want to keep in the section, you can remove it directly.
 If you want to keep the content, you can set the value of the `show` option of the section to `false`.

-#### How to enable LLM-friendly output formats?

-The theme can generate additional output formats optimized for LLM consumption:
-- Set `params.llms.txt: true` in `hugo.yml` to enable llms.txt output at `/llms.txt`.
-- Set `params.llmHeader: true` to add LLM guidance as an HTML comment in the page head.
-- Add custom instructions in `data.yml` under `llmPrompt.text`.
-- Configure `outputFormats` and `outputs` in `hugo.yml` to enable markdown and llmstxt formats.

 #### How to create a resume in other languages?